Herniated disc: Why not operate? (5 reasons)

 Let me share in this article a list of 5 reasons (non-exhaustive) explaining why not operating a herniated disc is the best option in certain cases.

-Note: Sometimes a herniated disc can cause symptoms that require urgent medical attention (such as cauda equina syndrome Or other spinal compression).
-Although they require surgery, these conditions only account for a minimal proportion of herniated disc cases.
+Note: Sometimes a herniated disc can cause symptoms that require urgent medical attention (such as cauda equina syndrome or other spinal cord compression).
+Although they require surgery, these conditions account for only a small proportion of herniated disc cases.

 Why not operate on a herniated disc?